🎙️ it's over, it's over..

 A whimper.

-[*] Shaking off this undesirably irrational inclination toward the conservative, there are people like Richard Crim ❲so what if it were a pseudonym?❳, enlightening us with his “Crisis Reports” on Substack as well as Reddit posts like this one from July 5th, which made me write the below.
-Some would dismiss or grossly underappreciate the information he's trying to get across merely because he "writes funny" or has no platform or weather-related education; but if it weren't for him, I wouldn't know of many basic concepts like Earth's energy imbalance — the 💤 ZJs of energy the oceans are absorbing as we speak and as they have been doing for quite a while now – saving for a rainy day, like.
+❲*❳ Shaking off this misguided inclination toward the conservative, there are people like Richard Crim ❲and what if it were a pseudonym?❳, enlightening us with his “Crisis Reports” on Substack as well as Reddit posts like this one from July 5th, which prompted me to write the below.
+Some would dismiss, or grossly underappreciate, the information he's trying to get across merely because he "writes funny" or has no platform or weather-related education; but if it weren't for him, I wouldn't know of many basic concepts like Earth's energy imbalance — the 💤 ZJs of energy the oceans are absorbing as we speak and as they have been doing for quite a while now..
+Saving for a rainy day, like.

 A curve by any other name..